Rennel24/University-Schedule-Management-System/README.md

 # University-Schedule-Management-System
-A Python–MySQL based system for managing university class schedules with conflict detection and college-level access control.
+Python desktop app for managing university class schedules.
+Built with Tkinter and MySQL, it allows admins to handle courses, sections, professors, and rooms, with secure login, schedule CRUD operations, filtering, sorting, and automatic conflict detection.